zjunlp/EasyEdit/README_2.md

 ## 🌟 Overview

-EasySteer is a Python package for language model steering.
+EasyEdit2 is a Python package for language model steering.
 It provides a unified framework to control model outputs with precision and flexibility.

 ### Key Features: